$SU(4)$ Valley + Spin Fluctuation Interference Mechanism for Nematic Order in Magic Angle Twisted Bilayer Graphene: Impact of Vertex Corrections

-Recently, the ferro $(\q=\0)$ $C_3$-symmetry-breaking nematic state has been observed by STM and resistivity anisotropy measurements in the TBG \cite{nematic-TBG,nematic-TBG2,nematic-TBG3,nematic-TBG4}.
+Recently, the ferro $(\q=\0)$ $C_3$-symmetry-breaking nematic state has been observed by STM and resistivity anisotropy measurements in MATBG \cite{nematic-TBG,nematic-TBG2,nematic-TBG3,nematic-TBG4}.
 In the vicinity of the VHS filling, the electronic nematic state appears in the metallic phase \cite{nematic-TBG,nematic-TBG4}.
-To explain the nematicity in the TBG, the acoustic phonon mechanism has been proposed \cite{Fernandes-TBG} by restricting to the ferro order $(\q=\0)$.
-Also, the electron correlation mechanism has been studied using the the renormalization group (RG) theory \cite{Chubukov-nematic}.
-However, the following fundamental questions remain open problems: What is the driving force of the nematicity?
-Why the nematic order is selected over rich degrees of freedom in the TBG?
-Also, why the nematic order is $\q=\0$?
+To explain the nematicity in MATBG, the acoustic phonon mechanism\cite{Fernandes-TBG} have been proposed by restricting to the ferro order $(\q=\0)$.
+Also, the electron correlation mechanism has been studied using the mean field theory \cite{Fernandes-TBG2}.
+It is well-known that the instability in the mean-field theory [= the random-phase-approximation (RPA)] occurs at the nesting vector $\q\ne\bm{0}$.
+Thus, the $\q=\bm{0}$ nematic order requires beyond the RPA.
+The following fundamental questions remain open problems: What types of electron correlations drive the nematicity?
+Why the nematic order is selected over rich degrees of freedom in MATBG?
+These questions on the nematicity of MATBG have been still open even after the pioneering beyond-RPA analyses using the renormalization group (RG) methods \cite{Isobe-super,Chubukov-nematic}.

 The nematic orders are also realized in Fe-based and cuprate superconductors \cite{Johnston,Mizuguchi,Cu-nematic}.
-Both the spin-nematic \cite{Fernandes,Fernandes-122,DHLee,QSi,Valenti,Fang,Fernandes-review} and orbital/bond-order \cite{Kruger,PP,WKu,Kontani-PRL,Onari-SCVC,Onari-form,Yamakawa-PRX,Onari-B2g,JP,Fanfarillo,Chubukov-FeSe,Chubukov-RG,Tsuchiizu-Cu} scenarios have been applied to solve this issue.
-It was revealed that the nematic orbital/bond orders are generated by the paramagnon interference shown in Fig. \ref{fig:FS}(a) \cite{Onari-SCVC,Onari-form,Yamakawa-PRX,Onari-B2g,Tsuchiizu-Cu}.
+The intertwined-order\cite{Intertwined,Davis-DHLee}, spin-nematic/vestigial-order \cite{Fernandes,Fernandes-122,DHLee,QSi,Valenti,Fang,Fernandes-review}, and orbital/bond-order \cite{Kruger,PP,WKu,Kontani-PRL,Onari-SCVC,Onari-form,Yamakawa-PRX,Onari-B2g,JP,Fanfarillo,Chubukov-FeSe,Chubukov-RG,Tsuchiizu-Cu} scenarios have been applied to solve this issue.
+In the latter scenario, the nematic orbital/bond orders are generated by the paramagnon interference shown in Fig. \ref{fig:FS}(a) \cite{Onari-SCVC,Onari-form,Yamakawa-PRX,Onari-B2g,Tsuchiizu-Cu}.
 Its significance has been confirmed by the functional RG studies \cite{Chubukov-FeSe,Chubukov-RG,Tsuchiizu-Cu,Tsuchiizu-Ru1}.
-This mechanism may also be applicable to TBG.
-On the other hand, the TBG has two significant characteristics distinct from usual transition metal compounds; (i) presence of the valley degree of freedom $\xi$, and (ii) absence of on-site Hund's coupling $J=0$ \cite{Koshino,Markus}.
-By focusing on both (i) and (ii), we explain why rich unconventional density waves appear in TBG.
+This mechanism may also be applicable to MATBG.
+On the other hand, MATBG has two significant characteristics distinct from usual transition metal compounds; (i) presence of the valley degree of freedom $\xi$, and (ii) absence of on-site Hund's coupling $J=0$